kstonekuan/data-colada-tools/README.md

 # Data Colada Tools

+> 🚧 **PREVIEW VERSION** - This tool is currently under heavy development.
+Features may be incomplete or change without notice.

 A tool for detecting data manipulation in academic research using Anthropic's Claude AI.

 This system is inspired by the investigative techniques described in the ["Data Colada"](https://datacolada.org/) blog series, which uncovered evidence of fraud in multiple academic papers.